 By Marc McCollough

-When looking for fastener hardware, you'll see different types of bolts and nuts.
-Which bolts are best for building a deck?
+When you’re shopping for fastener hardware, you'll see different types of bolts and nuts.
+Which bolts are best for a deck?
 What nuts and washers go with what bolts?
 We'll show you common types of bolts, when to use them and help you pick the right nut and washer to create a strong connection.

 Nuts vs. Bolts vs. Washers

-Bolts have a head with a driving surface (typically hexagonal, to fit a wrench or socket/ratchet combination) and a cylindrical shaft that runs through the work pieces you’re assembling.
+A bolt has a head (typically hexagonal) with driving surfaces, as well as a shaft that runs through the workpieces you’re assembling.
 The shaft is threaded but often has an unthreaded portion known as the shank or body near the head.
-The shank reduces the likelihood of the bolt shearing or snapping as the stronger, unthreaded portion carries most of the load.
-This unthreaded portion can also make it easier and faster to install longer bolts.
+The shank is stronger than the threaded portion and reduces the likelihood of the bolt snapping.

 In most assemblies, you’ll need a washer — a thin, unthreaded piece that fits onto the bolt shaft.
-Its function is to spread the load of the connection over a greater area or to help prevent the fastener from loosening once installed.
+Depending on the washer type, it either spreads the load of the connection over a greater area or helps prevent the fastener from loosening.

 Tip